antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/locale.rst

    This sets the locale for all categories to the user's default setting (typically specified in the :envvar:`LANG` environment variable).
 If the locale is not changed thereafter, using multithreading should not cause problems.

-   .. versionchanged:: 2.0
-      Added support for iterable values of the *locale* parameter.

 .. function:: localeconv()